Taojunshen/sccm-docs-psprocessing/sccm-cmdlets/ConfigurationManager/vlatest/Set-CMDistributionPoint.md

 ```

 ### -EnableBranchCache
-Indicates that the cmdlet enables and configures BranchCache for the distribution point.
+Indicates that clients that use Windows BranchCache are allowed to download content from an on-premises distribution point.
+Content downloads from cloud-based distribution points can always be shared by clients that use Windows BranchCache.

 ```yaml
 Type: Boolean